 Out of all the three places we’ve visited on our Bali trip, Ubud is my favorite.
 Well, it’s easy to say that because we only stayed in Uluwatu for a day.
 I think there’s still more to explore around Uluwatu, but one full day is all that we have, so yeah.

 Ubud was laidback and chill even though there’s a plethora of shops and restaurants here and there.
-It’s still peaceful and relaxing despite throngs of tourists.
-I wish we had stayed longer tho because we missed so much in our planned itinerary.
+It’s still peaceful and relaxing despite the throngs of tourists.
+I wish we had stayed longer tho because we missed a few activities in our planned itinerary.
 We promised to go back in the future and me personally as I wanted to try other creative classes there.

 Our room has an old-school door where we lock it using a padlock. kewl